dacracot/BirdNET-BarChart/README.md

 # BirdNET-BarChart

-Display BirdNET-Analyzer data a dial, bar chart, and table in a browser updating hourly with up to date data.
+Display BirdNET-Analyzer data as a dial, bar chart, and table in a browser updating hourly with up to date data.

 ---